ArceLopera/git_refresher/docs/Advanced/git_branch.md

 - **Hotfix Branching:** Create branches to fix critical issues in production code quickly.

+## **Branching Best Practices**

+- **Use Descriptive Names:** Choose meaningful names for branches to indicate their purpose or associated feature.

+- **Keep Branches Short-Lived:** Merge branches into the main line of development once their purpose is served to avoid branch clutter.

+- **Regularly Update Branches:** Keep branches up-to-date with changes in the main line of development by frequently merging or rebasing.

+- **Review Branches:** Encourage code review and collaboration by reviewing changes made in feature branches before merging them.

 ## **Remote Branches**

 - **Pushing a Branch:** To push a local branch to a remote repository, use the `git push <remote-name> <branch-name>` command.